The best spicy homemade potato wedges you’ll ever make!

 If you’re looking for the best basic potato wedge recipe, you’ve come to the right place.
 These potato wedges have the perfect amount of seasoning and are crispy on the outside, soft on the inside!

 - 3 Tbsp.
 Sriracha seasoning (not the sauce)

 - 2 Russet potatoes large, washed and sliced in wedges

 - 1 tsp. salt and pepper

-- Preheat oven to 475 degrees F. Place cut up potatoes in a large mixing bowl and fill with warm water.
-Let the potatoes soak for 20 minutes in the warm water.
+Preheat oven to 475 degrees F. Place cut up potatoes in a large mixing bowl and submerge in cold water and ice.
+Let the potatoes soak for 30 minutes in the cold water.

-- Sprinkle with more of the seasonings to your desire.
-I used more sriracha and less salt in my recipe.
-Bake for 15 minutes on one side, flip with tongs, and cook for an additional 10 minutes on the other side.
+Bake for 15 minutes on one side, flip with tongs, and cook for an additional 15-20 minutes on the other side.